-3.4.5 KOP ANST 06: Little Raven's Roost
+3.4.5 KOP ANST 06: Little Ravens Roost

 Figure 3-39, 3-40, and 3-41 show the full simulation images for KOP ANST 06.
 From this KOP, the ACP corridor would be visible as a narrow band of vegetated open land wrapping around Torry Ridge (the mountain feature in the approximate center of the image), approximately from MPs 152 to 156 (from right to left).
 The corridor is approximately 0.65 mile from KOP ANST 06 at its closest point (bottom-center of the image, corresponding approximately to MP 155), with MP 152 approximately 3.3 miles away (middle-right of the images, approaching the horizon).
 The appearance of the corridor would be similar to the cleared areas along Back Creek and Mount Torry Road, closer to the base of Torry Ridge.
-As shown in the Figures, Project-related changes in color, line, texture, and other characteristics considered in the SMS would be apparent to the viewer, although these changes would not dominate the view.
+As shown in the Figures, Project-related changes in color, line, texture, and other characteristics considered in the SMS would be apparent to the viewer, and would be a new and prominent element of the view.
 The corridor would become less prominent over time, as vegetation reclaims the temporary right-of-way.